nmeum/edward/README.md

 	$ csc -R r7rs edward++.scm

-Afterwards, drop the resulting `edward++` binary somewhere in your `$PATH` and invoke it as you normally would invoke `edward` and enjoy scrolling through text with the new `z` command.
-Of cause, it is entirely possible to define multiple commands in this way.
-Refer to `lib/ed/posix.scm` to see how the commands mandated by POSIX are implemented using this interface.
+Drop the resulting `edward++` binary somewhere in your `$PATH` and invoke it as usual.
+Naturally, it is possible to define multiple custom commands.
+Refer to `lib/ed/posix.scm` for the implementation of editor commands mandated by the POSIX standard.

 ## API Documentation